ahmadoqsrawi/google-ads-budget-control-script/README.md

 # The Script

 ## Google Ads Budget Control Script
-**This script that can help prevent Google Ads budget overspending by pausing campaigns once a certain budget threshold is reached**
+**This script can help prevent Google Ads budget overspending by pausing campaigns once a certain budget threshold is reached**

 ### Prerequisites
 **Before using this script, you need to set up the following:**